nix-community/awesome-nix/README.md

 ### Discovery

 * [Hound](https://search.nix.gsc.io) - Handily search across all or selected Nix-related repositories.
+* [Nix Package Versions](https://lazamar.co.uk/nix-versions/) - Find all versions of a package that were available in a channel and the revision you can download it from.
 * [Pkgs on Nix](https://pkgs.on-nix.com/) - A database with Nix packages at all versions, from all channels.

 ### Newsletters